 The students need to keep in mind that completion of the curriculum means completing the courses of a particular study programme, not just any courses.
 Optional courses are included, but not exceeding the volume foreseen in the particular study programme.
 The extent of completion of the curriculum is accounted for as of the date preceding the start of the semester of application.
 The date of the exam is taken into account, the study results on the basis of a study plan are taken into account in the semester the study results are submitted.

-The achievement stipend is given to the best in the ranking list based on the weighted average grade.
 There are two ranking lists per each faculty or college: one for the first level of studies (Bachelor’s and integrated studies) and one for the second level of studies (Master’s).
 The ranking lists are compiled on the basis of the weighted average grade of the previous semester, taking all study results into account.
 If a student does not have differentiated study results for the previous studied semester, the ranking list is drawn up based on the weighted average grade of all the study results throughout the entire period of study.

 In case of equal weighted average grade of the previous semester, the order of preference is as follows:

 The stipend committee allocates the stipends of autumn semester by 15 October at the latest and spring semester by 15 March at the latest.
 The stipend payments will be done by the 20th day of the month of study for the current month (except for the stipend of September that will be paid by 25 October and of February that will be paid by 25 March).